 Coagulation is predominantly used in effluent water treatment processes for separation of free oil, solids removal, water clarification, lime softening, sludge thickening, and solids dewatering.
 The negative electrical charge on particles are neutralized, which destabilizes the forces keeping colloids apart.

-Clari Floccution is a combination of clarifier and flocculation.
+Clari Flocculation is a combination of clarifier and flocculation.
 There is a separate chamber provided for dossing flocculants in the unit.
 There are many types of Clari Flocculators like Central drive, peripheral drive, agitator gate type etc.

 The activated sludge process is a process for treating sewage and industrial wastewaters using air and a biological floc composed of bacteria and protozoa.

 In a sewage (or industrial wastewater) treatment plant, the activated sludge process is a biological process that can be used for one or several of the following purposes: oxidizing carbonaceous biological matter, oxidizing nitrogenous matter: mainly ammonium and nitrogen in biological matter, removing nutrients (nitrogen and phosphorus).